Thinking about transferring to complete your bachelor’s degree?

 - Extensive Agreements with other schools to make it faster for you to earn your degree.

 - If you have an Associate of Arts (AA) or Associate of Science (AS) from any North Carolina community college or Louisburg College, many of the Liberal Education requirements are waived.
-This means you are on a fast track to a bachelor’s degree at WPU!
+This means that you will likely graduate from WPU in just TWO more years!

 - Financial support that includes up to $14,000 in merit, $2000 for Phi Theta Kappa, need-based and leadership scholarships